tnicolaysen-aqua/tethys/docs/tutorials/key_concepts/beginner.rst

     2. Enter ``conda activate tethys`` to change to the Tethys environment.
     3. Enter ``tethys start`` to start the Tethys development server.
 This will start a locally running web server.
     4. Access the Tethys Portal by going to http://localhost:8000 in your browser.

-    To end the session go the terminal running the development server and press ctrl + C.
+    To end the session open the terminal running the development server and press ctrl + C.

 1. App Class
 ============